Call for 2019 AST Board Nominations

-Dr. Anil Chandraker, Chair of the Governance Committee, invites AST members to submit nominations for qualified individuals to serve on the AST Board of Directors.
+Dr. Ron Gill, Chair of the Governance Committee, invites AST members to submit nominations for qualified individuals to serve on the AST Board of Directors.

-Open positions on the Board of Directors include President-Elect, Treasurer (two-year term), and three Councilors-at-Large (three-year terms).
-The term of service begins with the rotation of the Board at the Town Hall that will be held during the 2018 American Transplant Congress in Seattle, WA.
+Open positions on the Board of Directors include President-Elect, Secretary (two-year term), and three Councilors-at-Large (three-year terms).
+The term of service begins with the rotation of the Board at the Town Hall that will be held during the 2019 American Transplant Congress in Boston, MA.

 - Basic leadership skills (not an ability to manage, but to lead).